Hey, Kristina here

 “What if healing isn't about fixing what's broken, but reclaiming who you were before the forgetting?”

-The Intrapersonal Imaginarium was seeded there.
+The Intraspective Imaginarium was seeded there.

 Not in the realm of intellect, but in the soil of memory and myth.